oskarhane/suber/README.md

 bus.send('GET_USER', {id: 1})
 ```

-do a ajax call and set the component state so component can update the DOM can accordingly.
+do API calls and set the component state so component can update the DOM can accordingly.
 Now all code with side effects is in the same place no matter if the endpoint for the
 response is Redux or single component state.